 Contact an Omaha Defense Attorney at Petersen Law Office

 If you have been charged with a crime involving the use of force, and you believe that force was justified on the basis of a claim of self-defense, consult with an experienced Omaha defense attorney.
-In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case.
+You need a knowledgeable self-defense Nebraska attorney to clear your name and protect your freedom.